Undergraduate Course: Drawn From the City (ARTX08058)

 Formative Assessment Hours 3,

 Summative Assessment Hours 4,

 |Assessment (Further Info)

 On completion of this course, the student will be able to:

-- Present evidence of research and investigation of the city as a space and an idea.
+- Present evidence of research and investigation of Edinburgh as a space and an idea.

 - Present evidence of identifying methods of recording and the development of a personal language through drawing and other appropriate strategies.